Flatback sea turtle: Taxonomy

-The flatback sea turtle was originally described as Chelonia depressa in 1880 by American herpetologist Samuel Garman.
+The flatback sea turtle is the sole species in the Natator genus, which has no subspecies, but was originally described as Chelonia depressa in 1880 by American herpetologist Samuel Garman.
 The genus Natator (meaning "swimmer") was created in 1908 by Australian ichthyologist Allan Riverstone McCulloch, and in the same scientific paper he described what he thought to be a new species, Natator tessellatus, thereby creating a junior synonym.
 In 1988 Swiss paleontologist Rainer Zangerl assigned the flatback sea turtle to the genus Natator as the new combination Natator depressus.
 Because Chelonia is feminine, and Natator is masculine, the specific name was changed from depressa to depressus.